visgl/deck.gl/README.md

     npm test
     npm start

+### Node Version Requirement

-Note: **Building** deck.gl (not importing) has a dependency on node version 0.12 or higher.
+Building deck.gl from source has a dependency on node version 0.12 or higher.
 If you use an older version, you can install a node version manager like nvm and use a separate shell to install and build deck.gl.

     npm install -g nvm && nvm install 0.12 && nvm use 0.122

+This is not an issue when installing deck.gl, only when building it from source.

 ## Contributing

 PRs and bug reports are welcome.
-Note that you once you open a PR your will be asked to register as a contributor by filling in a small form.
+Note that you once your PR is about to be merged, your will be asked to register as a contributor by filling in a short form.

 ## Data sources